Veluthil/My-DevOps-Journey/Project 6 - CICD Project with Jenkins and Docker - Docker PAAC/README.md

 ### 5. Create a Jenkins pipeline.

-- Create a new item in Jenkins (for example 'docker-ci-pipeline'), choose pipeline and paste the following script (remember to fill it with your own data)
+- Create a new item in Jenkins (for example 'docker-ci-pipeline'), choose pipeline and paste the following script (remember to fill it with your own data).

 ```groovy
 pipeline {